Luke Lee: Career

 Lee appeared in several MediaCorp programmes such as Tanglin, Point of Entry, Unnatural, On the Edge, Step Puteri.
 Lee also appeared in the music video for the theme song of Ah Boys to Men, titled "Recruit's Anthem".

-In 2014, Lee starred in an international commercial for Manchester United, directed by Joaquín Baca-Asay starring Wayne Rooney, Robin Van Persie, Ryan Giggs & football legend Bobby Charlton.
-In the same year, Lee landed a role in A Fantastic Ghost Wedding, a Hong Kong-Singapore horror film directed by Meng Ong.
+In 2014, Lee landed a role in A Fantastic Ghost Wedding, a Hong Kong-Singapore horror film directed by Meng Ong.
 The film was selected for development by the Sundance Institute Screenwriting Lab, and the Taiwan Golden Horse Film Project Promotion.

 In 2015, Lee starred as the lead in Kan Lume's Fragment, an anthology film celebrating the strength and diversity of South-East Asian independent cinema and commissioned by the Asian Film Archive.
 That same year, he also starred in four episodes of Tanglin, as Alfred Soh.

 In a 2016 interview with The New Paper for his upcoming movie Burn, Lee stated "I'm a huge fan of action films.
 I also feel that Singapore hasn't had a defining action film that truly sets the standards on an international stage.
 Our neighbouring countries like Indonesia and Thailand are able to do that and with a lower budget (compared to Hollywood).
 We are perfectly placed on the map so I thought, 'Why don't we pull in resources from all over the globe to make (a movie like that)?'".
 Lee is in talks to produce and star in Burn, directed by James Lee.

 In 2018, Lee played James Lee in the Singapore romantic comedy series 20 Days, starring Felicia Chin and Elvin Ng.